Vittel

 Vittel (/fr/; archaic Wittel) is a spa town in the Vosges department in Grand Est in northeastern France.

 Mineral water is bottled and sold here by Nestlé Waters France, under the Vittel brand.
 A series of negotiations involving Nestlé, local agricultural smallholders, and the French national agricultural research institute to protect groundwater quality from nonpoint source pollution yielded a unique arrangement that is often cited as a case study in payment for ecosystem services based on Coasean bargaining.

 History

+Thermes de Vittel: la Grande Galerie.

 In 1854, after visiting the baths at nearby Contrexéville, lawyer Louis Bouloumié purchased the Fontaine de Gérémoy, site of the modern-day town of Vittel.
 Two years later, Bouloumie built a pavilion from which developed the grand, luxurious architecture which characterises the site.
 The town was also a recognized spa, bottling and exporting its waters.

 In 1968, the Club Med was opened.